 I have become a creature of habit.
-It was something I had tried to resist, but to be honest I can’t help myself.
+It was something I had tried to resist, but to be honest, I can’t help myself.

 I’d dreamt of visiting New York City for a long time.
 In 2006, I got to go to New York with my mom on a short getaway to meet up with her friend.
 In 2010, I made an impromptu decision to go back to New York for a few days on my own.
 After that trip, I figured it would be many years before I found myself back in New York.

-This is why last year a trip to go to Toronto morphed into a road trip across Canada, with additional time spent in Niagara Falls, Chatham-Kent, Montreal and Ottawa.
+Last year a trip to go to Toronto morphed into a road trip across Canada, with additional time spent in Niagara Falls, Chatham-Kent, Montreal and Ottawa.
 Then going home turned into going on a road trip across the US, and taking a ferry from Port Angeles, Washington to Victoria, British Columbia, and then, finally flying home.

-Last year my trip to Toronto (among other places) stemmed from the idea that if I wanted to be a traveler I should travel.
+Last year my trip to Toronto (among other places) stemmed from the idea that if I wanted to be a traveller, I should travel.
 I’d never been anywhere outside the Edmonton region for longer than about two weeks.
-Last year I was on the road and traveled for about six weeks.
+Last year I was on the road for about six weeks.
 My trip also stemmed from this fear that I would get stuck in a job or a life I didn’t want or wouldn’t be able to escape from once I got home.
 I was hitting the emergency panic button before anything had happened.

-When I came home from that trip I was exhausted.
+When I came home from that trip, I was exhausted.
 I wasted time on projects that could have waited, and I didn’t put enough time into the projects I should have.
 Once my University semester began in September, I was ready to look for a job, an internship that I could do for school to get the credits I needed to finish my degree.
 My focus had always been in technical writing.
-There was work in the field, it was something I was trained to do and more importantly it was something I enjoyed doing.
+There was work in the field; it was something I was trained to do and more importantly it was something I enjoyed doing.
 By the time, I started looking those entry-level technical writing positions I’d wanted to apply for had vanished.
 Companies only seemed to be interested in senior writers, or those with an engineering degree, neither of which I have.

 I’ve been thinking back to that trip I took last May, wondering if I made the right decision.
 Maybe I shouldn’t have stayed away so long.
-Maybe I should have worked harder (yes it was a work trip) when I was on the road.
+Perhaps I should have worked harder (yes it was a work trip) when I was on the road.
 It’s hard to know in retrospect, even now because I’m so close to the situation.